wso2-incubator/samples-is/CustomPermissionClaimHandler/README.md

 # CustomPermissionClaimHandler
+### Introduction / Use case.

 With this custom claim handler, we can get custom permissions along with the id token.
+Refer \[1] more more details.

+### Applicable product versions.
+Tested with IS-5.3.0

 Note:- In order to retrive application's role's permission through id token, you have to enable the property GetAllRolesOfUserEnabled in user-mgt.xml file.
 By default it is disabled.

+### How to use.

 1. Stop the server if it is already running.

 2. Build the project and copy the JAR file org.wso2.permission.claim.handler-1.0.jar to the <IS_HOME>/repository/components/dropins directory.